 10 tips to succeed at work (Listicle)

 You spend 80% of your waking hours at work, so try and make them pleasant.
-Here are some mantras that have worked for me.
+Here are some work tips or mantras that have worked for me.

 1. Tune in to your boss’s wavelength.